scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

 * **Separator**: The table cells in a CSV file can in principle be separated by any type of symbol as long as the file is consistent.
 The most common is comma (therby the name), but tab is also very common, and you might also come across semicolon.
+Files separated by tabs sometimes use the file ending `.tsv` rather than `.csv`, but this is by no means standardized.

 * **Escape character** or **text qualifier**: If there's an actual comma symbol (or whatever separator token you have) within a cell, that value must be "escaped" in some way so it's not interpreted as a separator.